MilkyWay Docs

 2. Modular Liquid Staking

-For Bablyon (milkBABY)
+Bablyon (milkBABY)

-MilkyWay offers a for the blockchain.
+MilkyWay offers a liquid staking solution for the Babylon blockchain.

 Just by holding our liquid staked BABY, milkBABY automatically compounds staking rewards.